leostera/caramel/manual/src/introduction.md

 # Introduction

-Caramel is a programming language for building type-safe, concurrent software.
+Caramel is a functional language for building type-safe, scalable, and maintainable applications.

 It is built in [OCaml 🐫](https://ocaml.org) and maintained by [Abstract Machines](https://github.com/AbstractMachinesLab).

+Caramel leverages:

+* the OCaml compiler, to provide you with a pragmatic type system and industrial-strength type safety.

+* the Erlang VM, known for running low-latency, distributed, and fault-tolerant systems used in a wide range of industries.

 Check out the [CHANGELOG](./changelog/v0.0.15.md) to see what's new.